2026수특 영독연 4강 변형문제 (1~6번)

 It’s a ____ bold statement, and it is very different from saying that the climate is changing — what scientists call “detection.”

-If we’re going to argue for a massive change in human society, which is what will be required to end our use ____ fossil fuels, it seems reasonable to ask that we move beyond detection.
+If we’re going to argue for a massive change in human society, which is what will be required to end our use of fossil fuels, it seems reasonable to ask that ____ move beyond detection.

-If we (the climate-concerned public) are ____ to insist that we stop using fossil fuels, it is incumbent upon us to prove that the downside is greater than the very real upside that fossil fuels have offered.
+If we (the climate-concerned public) are going to insist that we stop using fossil fuels, it is incumbent upon us to prove that the downside is greater than the ____ real upside that fossil fuels have offered.

 ____ need attribution in addition to detection.